Politics of Georgia (country): Separatism and Russian-occupied territories

 On 7 August 2008, the Georgian president Mikheil Saakashvili announced a unilateral ceasefire and called for peace talks.
 More attacks on Georgian villages (located in the South Ossetian conflict zone) were soon matched with gunfire from Georgian troops, who then proceeded to move in the direction of the capital of the self-proclaimed Republic of South Ossetia (Tskhinvali) on the night of 8 August, reaching its centre in the morning of 8 August.
 According to Russian military expert Pavel Felgenhauer, the Ossetian provocation was aimed at triggering Georgian retaliation, which was needed as a pretext for a Russian military invasion.
 According to Georgian intelligence and several Russian media reports, parts of the regular (non-peacekeeping) Russian Army had already moved to South Ossetian territory through the Roki Tunnel before the Georgian military action.

 Russia accused Georgia of "aggression against South Ossetia" and began a big land, air and sea invasion of Georgia under the pretext of a "peace enforcement" operation on 8 August 2008.
 Abkhaz forces opened a second front on 9 August with the Battle of the Kodori Valley, an attack on the Kodori Gorge, held by Georgia.
 Tskhinvali was seized by the Russian military by 10 August.
 Russian forces occupied Georgian cities beyond the disputed territories.

 During the conflict, there was a campaign of ethnic cleansing against Georgians in South Ossetia, including destruction of Georgian settlements after the war had ended.
 The war displaced 192,000 people and while many were able to return to their homes after the war, a year later around 30,000 ethnic Georgians remained displaced.
 In an interview published in Kommersant, South Ossetian leader Eduard Kokoity said he would not allow Georgians to return.

 The President of France, Nicolas Sarkozy, negotiated a ceasefire agreement on 12 August 2008.
 Russia recognized Abkhazia and South Ossetia as separate republics on 26 August.
 The Georgian government severed diplomatic relations with Russia.
 Russian forces left the buffer areas bordering Abkhazia and South Ossetia on 8 October and the European Union Monitoring Mission in Georgia was dispatched to the buffer areas.
 Since the war, Georgia has maintained that Abkhazia and South Ossetia are occupied Georgian territories.
+Passportization has been reported in Russian-occupied territories in Georgia.